vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_iteration_1_plan.html.md

 # Planning the app

 The first thing an app developer does before he starts building the app is to plan it.
 The first step is to create [mockups](http://en.wikipedia.org/wiki/Mockup#Software_Engineering).
-But since we are replicating an already existing app, we know it will look like .
+But since we are replicating an already existing app, we know how it will look like .
 So we can bypass the mockup creation step.

 A good way to start is by building the app skeleton (just the user interface).